anuscode/re2g/README.md

 ## 3. Training Result

 #### 8 Epoch results images are as below.
 (Not yet done)
+#### Apparently, our living room has been mistaken for a runway, thanks to the airplane-like noise levels during my training sessions.
+My wife filed a playful complaint, effectively grounding my progress.

 ![Train Loss](./assets/train_loss.png "Train Loss")
 - The training loss is expected to converge around the level of 0.5.